WoodWing/enterprise-integration-guide/smart-connection-scripting-guide/Workflow/Methods/restoreFromArchive.md

 **imageRestoreLocation** *String (Optional)*

 Defines the restore location of images.
-When not de defined the option as de defined in the Elvis Enterprise Server plug-in is used.
+When not defined the option as defined in the Elvis Enterprise Server plug-in is used.
 Possible values:

 | Value      | Description                                                                |
 |------------|----------------------------------------------------------------------------|